-We’ve given some help with communicating with your builder before, and it’s just as important with a renovation as it with building a new home.
+We’ve given some help with communicating with your builder before, and it’s just as crucial with a renovation as it with building a new home.

-We know renovating is a huge expense and one that can weigh on you logistically, financially and emotionally.
-Done right, a renovation can also be a fantastic investment so communication with those closely involved is essential.
+We know renovating is a considerable expense and one that can weigh on you logistically, financially and emotionally.
+Done right, a renovation can also be a fantastic investment, so communication with those intimately involved is essential.

 Read on for the questions we recommend you ask your builder before your renovations begin.
 And remember to go for a builder who’s licensed and insured, if they’re not, then show them the door.